zwindler/centos7-ovirt4-engine/README.md

 ansible-playbook ovirt-allinone.yml
 ```

 If you want to launch ovirt engine setup with the default configuration.
-You can review/change the variables given by opening the generated answer file located at /tmp/engine-setup-answers
+You can review/change the variables given by opening the generated answer file located at /tmp/engine-setup-answers.
+DON'T FORGET TO MODIFY "CHANGEME_xxx" IN ovirt-enginesetup.yml!!
 ```
 ansible-playbook ovirt-enginesetup.yml
 ```